 If you throw your housewarming party in the summer, prepare your yard for entertainment and invite everyone to sip their drinks outside.

-Although throwing a successful housewarming party may seem like an overwhelming feat, it doesn’t take much to pull it off with pizzazz.
+Although throwing a successful housewarming party may seem like an overwhelming feat, it doesn’t take much to pull it off.
 Once you know who to invite, how to decorate, and what to serve, most of the work is done for you.